• Skip to main content

 The Mega Co-op had some opportunities that involved my creating letters out of actual food, not just on the digital screen.
 This first example involved my cutting 5 different cheeses into letters for this advertisement.
 It is also the most viewed and liked image on my Instagram account with over 740 likes:

-Then, Valentines Day came and love was in the air.
+Then, Valentine’s Day came and love was in the air.
 Again, I had to get my hands dirty with over three different types of “chocolate chip” kisses: chocolate, peanut butter and cinnamon kisses.
-This shows the ad that resulted along with some detail shots from the photoshoot:
+This shows the ad that resulted along with some detailed shots from the photoshoot:

-And then there were two, two last morsels that showed how to transform your words and ideas into so much more:
+And then two, two last morsels showed how to transform your words and ideas into so much more:

-- Craft really great words.
+1. Craft really great words.
 Do not simply “report the facts.”
-Instead, export the vision, the story, the passion and immerse your reader in the world you’ve created.
+Instead, export the vision, the story, and the passion and immerse your reader in the world you’ve created.
 If you can’t (or won’t) do that, you have no business doing the rest.

-- Then make the stars of your scene the words themselves, to enhance the emotional impact, to differentiate your message and add a new dimension to your story.
+4. Then make the stars of your scene the words themselves, to enhance the emotional impact, differentiate your message, and add a new dimension to your story.

 Go ahead.